Policies and Guidelines

 - a procurement or tender process;

 - a formal complaint or investigation or other decision making process of the Board and Commissioner.

 Our policy has been developed in accordance with the gifts, benefits and hospitality policy framework issued by the Victorian Public Sector Commission on Minimum accountabilities for managing gifts, benefits and hospitality.

-Please see our public Gifts, Benefit & Hospitality Register for the past and current financial years by following the links below.
-These registers contain details about all offers made to our representatives with a value of $50 or more.
-The register for the current year is updated periodically.
+Our public Gifts, Benefit & Hospitality Registers for the past and current financial years will be available shortly.
+These registers will contain details about all offers made to our representatives with a value of $50 or more.
+The register for the current year will be updated periodically.